 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current financial year and include the most significant assessed risks of material misstatement (whether or not due to fraud) we identified, including those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+In addition to the matter described in the material uncertainty relating to going concern section, we have determined the matters described below to be the key audit matters to be communicated in our report.

-Realisation of Intangible Assets
+Realisation of Intangible Assets (9)

-Key audit matter description At 31 May 2018, the carrying value of Exploration and Evaluation Assets included in Intangible Assets in the Statement of Financial Position amounted to $\bigcirc$ 9,661,559 We draw your attention to the disclosures made in Note 1 to the financial statements concerning the realisation of intangible assets.
+Key audit At 31 May 2019, the carrying value of Exploration and Evaluation Assets matter included in Intangible Assets in the Statement of Financial Position amounted description to €10,152,733. (国) We draw your attention to the disclosures made in Notes 1 and 7 to the financial statements concerning the realisation of intangible assets held.
 The realisation of intangible assets held by the Company is dependent on the further successful development and ultimate production of the mineral reserves and the availability of sufficient finance to bring the reserves to economic maturity and profitability.
 The realisation of intangible assets in the Statement of Financial Position was assessed as a signicant risk.
-How the We performed the following procedures: scope of our audit We have evaluated management's procedures for assessing indicators impairment of intangible assets; responded to the key audit matter We inspected documentation in respect of licences held and considered and challenged the directors' assessment of indicators of impairment in relation to exploration and evaluation assets; We performed a review of Board of Directors Meeting Minutes and press releases issued by the Company in relation to the status of exploration and evaluation assets; • We performed a review of budgeted expenditure for the next 12 months; and • We also considered the adequacy of the disclosure in the financial statements Key observations A material uncertainty exists in relation to the ability of the Company to realise the exploration and evaluation assets capitalised to intangible assets and in relation to the ability of the Company to realise amounts owed by group companies.
-As noted above, we draw your attention to the disclosures made in Note 1 and 7 to the financial statements concerning the realisation of intangible assets.
-The realisation of intangible assets by the Company and the amounts owed by group companies to the company, is dependent on the further successful development and ultimate production of the mineral reserves and the availability of sufficient finance to bring the reserves to economic maturity and profitability.
+How the We performed the following procedures: scope of We have evaluated management's procedures for assessing indicators of our audit impairment of intangible assets; responded to We inspected documentation in respect of licences held and considered the key audit and challenged the directors' assessment of indicators of impairment in matter relation to exploration and evaluation assets; (≔ We performed a review of proposed exploration programme in respect of the Company's assets We performed a review of Board of Directors Meeting Minutes and press releases issued by the Company in relation to the status of exploration and evaluation assets; • We performed a review of budgeted expenditure for the next 12 months; We obtained an understanding of management's plans to enable the company to raise the funds required to meet the expenditure commitments of the company; and We also considered the adequacy of the disclosure in the financial statements.
+Key An uncertainty exists in relation to the ability of the Company to realise the observations exploration and evaluation assets capitalised to intangible assets. $( \bigcirc )$ As noted above, we draw your attention to the disclosures made in Note 1 and 7 to the financial statements concerning the realisation of intangible assets.
+The realisation of intangible assets by the Company, is dependent on the further successful development and ultimate production of the mineral reserves and the availability of sufficient finance to bring the reserves to economic maturity and profitability.
 The financial statements do not include any adjustments in relation to these uncertainties and the ultimate outcome cannot, at present, be determined.
 Our opinion is not modified in respect of this matter.